aussieaddons/plugin.video.abc_iview/README.markdown

 Issues
 ------
+In some cases the RTMP stream can crash XBMC, especially for older versions.
+It is recommended that you use XBMC v13 (Gotham) or later and switch to HTTP streaming via the addon settings.

-For any issues or bug reports, please file them on the [issues page] [issues].
+For any other issues or bug reports, please file them on the [issues page] [issues].

 Please include log output if possible, using Github Gist or Pastebin.com.